 Solace Pediatric Healthcare

 Denver, CO 80246

 Course Content Level: Introductory

 Date & Time: Friday, February 01, 2019 09:30 AM - 12:00 PM MT

 Location:Solace Pediatric Healthcare 4500 Cherry Creek S Dr Suite 710, Denver, Colorado 80246, United States

 Presenter: Mary Eadie

-Mary Eadie M.A., CCC/SLP, ATP, is the sales consultant for Middle and West Tennessee.
+Mary Eadie M.A., CCC/SLP, Ed.S.
+Assistive Technology, is a Regional Solutions Consultants for Colorado.
 She began working for Tobii Dynavox in January 2011.
 Mary received her M.A. in Speech Pathology from Western Kentucky University and she also holds a specialist degree in Assistive Technology from the University of Kentucky.
 Prior to coming on board with Tobii Dynavox, Mary spent 15 years providing speech pathology services, with an emphasis on AAC, to individuals of various ages and disabilities.
 Mary enjoys traveling, crafts and spending time with her family.